jimmoua1/E_Commerce_Clothing/README.md

 - Redux
     - Optimized Components
 - Memoized
-    - Optimized in render Performance
+    - Optimized in Render Performance
 - Sass (For styling the Application)
 - Firebase (Basic Use since no Backend)
 - Stripe (Simple Use for Payment Testing)